4BHIM4NYU/Wazuh-SIEM-File-Integrity-Monitoring-Home-Lab/setup-guide.md

 3. Restart the Wazuh agent service.

 ![FILE MONITORING CON](screenshots/configuration_file_integrity.jpg)

-figure3:Added the file/folder that wants to be monitored in the coonfiguration file.
+figure3: Added the file/folder that wants to be monitored in the coonfiguration file.

 ---